 Meanwhile, in Slovakia, some individuals have not grasped the sense of urgency in managing the outbreak.
 Troubling social media posts have surfaced of citizens seeing this emergency as an opportunity to let off some steam skiing.

 The economics of the COVID-19 outbreak is an interesting one.
-The behavior of individuals has a significant impact on the public health and economic outcomes of an entire country.
-The behavior exemplified by some in Slovakia will inevitably lead to a scenario like Italy, which is currently the European epicenter of the coronavirus pandemic.
+The behaviour of individuals has a significant impact on the public health and economic outcomes of an entire country.
+The behaviour exemplified by some in Slovakia will inevitably lead to a scenario like Italy, which is currently the European epicentre of the coronavirus pandemic.
 On the other hand, the combination of prudent, top-down decision-making, coupled with bottom-up responsibility, could lead to a more managed outcome — both socially and economically.